branover/RustyLox/README.md

 # RustyLox
 A Rust implementation of the Crafting Interpreters language, Lox.

-Currently a work in progress.
-I'm working through Part 1 right now by take the Java interpreter or Lox in the book and implementing it in Rust.
+Currently fully implements all features in the Java interpreter part of the book.

+Has not been thoroughly tested, optimized, or commented.
+Sorry.
+I may come back and figure out how to optimize it later.

 # Running
 To use with a .lox script, run: